Pawankumar-1998/DSA_In_C/README.md

 		</li>
 	</ul>
 	<h2>Usage</h2>
-	<p>To use these implementations, simply clone the repository and import the relevant classes into your Java project.</p>
+	<p>To use these implementations, simply clone the repository and import the relevant classes into your C project.</p>
 	<h2>Contributions</h2>
 	<p>Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.</p>
 </body>